 - Cross-promote: Share pins in your newsletter to get consumers to find your Pinterest account.
 This is a great way to gain direct subscribers and interactions.

 - Open your board to Pinterest users: Open Board is just one of many cool features on Pinterest that help your audience feel like a part of your business.
 This allows users to contribute their own pins to your wall (after your approval).
 Take Anthropology for example.
 Their open board allows Pinterest users to share their favorite Anthropology products, helping them interact with the brand.
-It’s also promotion for your brand that you don’t have to do yourself.
-Talk about win-win.
+It’s also a promotion for your brand that you don’t have to do yourself.
+Talk about a win-win.